 The coach is the Controller module on the GEARSystem architecture and is responsible for setting the strategy to the team.
-A simplified snipet of the software architecture is presented in figure 3.
+A simplified snippet of the software architecture is presented in figure 4.
+The subsequent paragraphs describes the Coach architecture with some details; a full description of the software is available in Brazilian Portuguese at [8].

-Fig. 3.
+Fig. 4.
 Simplified diagram of the modules of the WRCoach software.

 The main strategy hierarchy is a decision tree composed by Strategy, StrategyState, Playbook, Behavior and Skill.
-It is similar to last year strategy architecture, but now new auxiliar modules were developed to fulfil new requirements.
+It is similar to last year strategy architecture, but now new auxiliary modules were developed to fulfill new requirements.
 Each strategy implementation has 11 strategy states based on referee states.
-When a strategy is running, it analyzes the referee state and execute the corresponding strategy state (a state machine that changes strategy state based on referee).
+When a strategy is running, it analyzes the referee state and executes the corresponding strategy state (a state machine that changes strategy state based on referee).
 Each strategy state implements a global behavior based on the current ambient and sets plays to group of players.
 Each play, which is a group of players, sets individual behaviors for these players.